-(a) There are hereby established in the Town of Montague pursuant to the provisions of Massachusetts General Laws Chapter 44, Section53E1/2, the following revolving funds:
+(a) There are hereby established in the Town of Montague pursuant to the provisions of Massachusetts General Laws Chapter 44, Section 53 E1⁄2, the following revolving funds:

 Revolving Fund Hazardous Materials Response Planning Committee (a.k.a.
 SARA Title III Committee) Spending Authority SARA Title III Committee Revenue Source Fees collected from individuals responsible for oil and hazardous material spills.
 Allowed Expenses For the purpose of cleaning up oil and hazardous material spills.
-Airport Fuel Airport Manager Fees from sale of Airport fuel Purchase of Airport fuel to be sold and used at the Airport.
-Montague Tree Fund Tree Warden Fees received under the Public Tree Protection Bylaw Tree planting and maintenance consistent with the Public Tree Protection Bylaw
+Airport Fuel Airport Manager Fees from sale of aviation fuel Purchase of aviation fuel, system maintenance, parts, and inspections Montague Tree Fund Tree Warden Fees received under the Public Tree Protection Bylaw Tree planting and maintenance consistent with the Public Tree Protection Bylaw

-(b) Expenditures from each revolving fund shall be subject to the limitations established by Town Meeting, and to any additional limitations as otherwise set forth in Massachusetts General Laws Chapter 44, Section 53E1/2.
-(Amended at ATM 5-22-2021)
+(b) Expenditures from each revolving fund shall be subject to the limitations established by Town Meeting, and to any additional limitations as otherwise set forth in Massachusetts General Laws Chapter 44, Section 53E1⁄2.
+(Amended at ATM 5-22-2021 and again at ATM 5-7-2022)